-STAKEHOLDERS TASK DELIVERABLES Obtain courthouse and leased office facility data from GSA Handbook caseload, space, personnel, and facility data Obtain personnel and space data from USMS headquarters Site visit schedule Obtain personnel and space data from USAO headquarters AOUSC Obtain personnel and space data from UST website (LRFP PROGRAM MANAGER) Identify planning team members by name Submit site visit schedule to clerk of court for approval Review and approve planning handbook Distribute printed copies of the planning handbook to the FPM and physical security specialist, and send PDF version to participants from GSA, USMS, and USAO headquarters COURT Clerk of court coordinates site visit schedule with court unit executives, local related agencies, and local GSA personnel and provides input to LRFP program manager Clerk of court receives and disseminates LRFP planning handbooks to court planning team • N/A GSA Send courthouse and office building facility data to AOUSC Courthouse and office building facility data RELATED AGENCIES (USAO, USMS) Send personnel and space data to AOUSC Personnel and space data LRFP CONTRACTOR Develop LRFP planning handbook Print and distribute LRFP planning handbook to AOUSC planning team and clerk of court LRFP planning handbook Physical assessment site visit schedule
+STAKEHOLDERS TASK DELIVERABLES Obtain courthouse and leased office facility data from GSA Handbook caseload, space, personnel, and facility data Site visit schedule Obtain personnel and space data from USMS headquarters Obtain personnel and space data from USAO headquarters Site visit schedule AOUSC (LRFP PROGRAM MANAGER) Obtain personnel and space data from UST website Identify planning team members by name Submit site visit schedule to clerk of court for approval Review and approve planning handbook Distribute printed copies of the planning handbook to the FDM end approve the FPM and physical security specialist, and send PDF version to participants from GSA, USMS, and USAO headquarters COURT Clerk of court coordinates site visit schedule with court unit executives, local related agencies, and local GSA personnel and provides input to LRFP program manager Clerk of court receives and disseminates LRFP planning handbooks to court planning team • N/A GSA Send courthouse and office building facility data to AOUSC Courthouse and office building facility data RELATED AGENCIES (USAO, USMS) Send personnel and space data to AOUSC Personnel and space data LRFP CONTRACTOR Develop LRFP planning handbook Print and distribute LRFP planning handbook to AOUSC planning team and clerk of court LRFP planning handbook Physical assessment site visit schedule

-^{}The USAO and UST are stakeholders for the district LRFP process only; they are not participants in the circuit LRFP process.
+\The USAO and UST are stakeholders for the district LRFP process only; they are not participants in the circuit LRFP process.
 USAO and/or UST tasks are only applicable to the district LRFP.